pladisdev/PPDS-Mods/Readme.md

 ### Running the example script

 * Download an MQTT broker.
 Simplest one is Mosquitto (https://mosquitto.org/).
 I added issues reaching the website recently so I also recommend EMQX.
 Once the broker is running on localhost, port 1883 you can run the example script
 * Follow the step for installation, then try running the duck_example.py script.
-You will need paho-mqtt which can be installed with pip install paho-mqtt.
+You will need paho-mqtt which can be installed with `pip install paho-mqtt`.

 ## Installation
 To install these mods, you will need to install [MelonLoader](https://discord.gg/2Wn3N2P) (discord link, see \#how-to-install).